 Limitations and feasibility of our research plan

-Our research plan is admittedly rather ambitious, but facilitated by its integration in APPROVE and PROOFCheck, my mentors ongoing pragmatic trials.
-This means that time consuming preliminary work like IRB approval, patient enrollment, computerized data collection, data cleaning, aggregation and standardization, preliminary identifica- tion of important predictors of respiratory failure are already under way and well funded.
-The computability of our complex Bayesian model hinges on the witty statistical formulation and transformations of our hierarchical models and their effective computational implementation.
+Our research plan is broad, but facilitated and made highly achievable by its integration with APPROVE and PROOFCheck, my mentor’s ongoing pragmatic trials.
+This means that time-consuming preliminary work like IRB approval, patient enrollment, computerized data collection, data cleaning, aggregation and standardization, preliminary identification of important predictors of respiratory failure are already under way and well funded.
+The computability of our Bayesian model hinges on the witty statistical formulation and transformations of our hierarchical models and their effective computational implementation.
 Fortunately, this is exactly my co-mentor, Dr. Gelman’s expertise and he is personally invested in the realization of complex Bayesian models like mine.
-Even if we were unable to implement a simple coherent hierarchical in the end, other independent components of my research proposal alone will lead to high impact publications; for example developing new missing data imputation using auxiliary data for incomplete electronic medical records will attract attention and there is considerable interest in a better understanding of poor provider compliance in clinical trials.
+The other independent components of my research proposal will lead to high impact publications; for example developing new missing data imputation using auxiliary data for incomplete EMRs will be novel and there is considerable interest in a better understanding of poor provider compliance in clinical trials.

 My research thrust is well aligned with NIH funding opportunities and emerging paradigms

-Together with my mentors Dr. Gong, Gelman and Hall, we are working on an aligned R01 applications to the BD2K initiative in response to FAO PA-14-156.
-We propose to further develop Bayesian computational algo- rithms for the software STAN, using Dr. Gong’s trial as use case.
-My proposed K01 mentored research training will give me the competitive edge and expertise to lead this or similar multi-disciplinary NIH applications as prin- ciple investigator.
-The biostatistics Ph.D. from the prestigious Columbia Mailman School of Public Health will give me added credibility and the preferential status as early stage investigator.
-Entering the wide-open field of Bayesian hierarchical modeling for electronic medical records at its dawn with such a rigorous training will give me a leg up to establish myself as a leading investigator, while this unique expertise makes me a desirable collaborator and key player in my own institution, specially the development of electronic medical record surveil- lance at Montefiore Hospital.
+We propose to further develop Bayesian computational algorithms for the software STAN, using Dr. Gong’s trial as use case.
+My proposed K01 mentored research training will give me the competitive edge and expertise to lead this or similar multi-disciplinary NIH applications as principal investigator.
+The biostatistics Ph.D. from the Columbia Mailman School of Public Health will give me added skills as early stage investigator.
+Entering the wide-open field of Bayesian hierarchical modeling for electronic medical records at its dawn with such a rigorous training will give me an opportunity to establish myself as a leading investigator, while this unique expertise makes me a desirable collaborator and key player in my own institution, specially the development of EMR surveillance at Montefiore.
 I am particularly interested to extend our Bayesian prediction and prevention tools to long-term perioperative surgical outcomes, incorporating record matching across different databases.
 This is very well aligned with departmental and institutional priorities, my prior work in long-term outcomes [64] and the emergent paradigm in my specially, the "Perioperative Surgical Home" [65] as well as our integration of research data across regional academic institutions [66].

 References